Cozy Peach Kitchen

 Labeled ingredients used to make rice and bean casserole.

 • Rice: This recipe uses long-grain white rice.
 Brown rice does not work here, but short and medium-grain white rice should work in equal amounts.
+For a similar recipe that uses brown rice, check out my vegetarian taco casserole.

 • Sweet potato: The sweet potato cooks in the casserole along with the rice.
 Make sure to keep the sweet potato pieces small (around ½ inch or smaller) so that they cook completely.